 Really, once you get past the first five restaurants on this list, there’s not much that separates the remaining Counter Service Walt Disney World restaurants.
 Much like the New York Strip Steaks being the cornerstone of the Table Service list, “Combos” (usually chicken and ribs) seem to be pretty common on this list.
 Just because a restaurant isn’t on this list doesn’t mean you shouldn’t dine there, either.

-Based on our math, as of 2017 there are 9 restaurants at Walt Disney World that offer $20+ in maximum value, which is a pretty good number given that the dessert was eliminated from counter service meals this year.
+Based on our math, there are 9 restaurants at Walt Disney World that offer $20+ in maximum value, which is a pretty good number given that the dessert was eliminated from counter service meals this year.
 If you go by average value instead of maximum value, you can find a lot of Counter Service restaurants with $18-19 in “total value.”
 This means that the difference between the later entries on this list and other spots is sometimes only around $1-2.
 With that little at stake, you really ought to just eat where you want if the menus for these restaurants don’t look appealing!

 You can find an entree that costs at least $10 at every Counter Service restaurant, and drinks are typically pretty close in price at these restaurants.
 Overall, the price differences at Counter Service restaurants are less drastic than they are at Table Service restaurants, but you can still come out pretty far ahead by eating at the right Counter Service restaurants.